oxidecomputer/rfd-site/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Issue Template
+name: Bug report
-about: Generic issue template
+about: Create a report to help us improve
-title: ''
+title: "[BUG]"
 labels: ''
 assignees: ''